-Owning a dog may lower stress levels in a couple key ways.
+Owning a dog may lower stress levels in a couple of key ways.

 Walking itself is one of the best stress reducers.
 Along with that, while you will walk with your dog, you will probably meet with other dog owners and spend some quality time with them as well, which is great for your mental health.

-Furthermore, like I said before, dog’s provide a ton of positive emotion.
+Furthermore, as I said before, dogs provide a ton of positive emotion.

 Overall, owning a dog is a great natural remedy for stress!

 Control Arthritis Pain

 Regular walking can help you manage arthritis or other forms of joint pain.
 Walking helps reduce inflammation throughout your body, and its very helpful for your general health overall.